hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithMultipleDeadExecutors.md

 *   the original will
 *   the printed version of this page which will be used as your cover letter to us
-*   completed inheritance tax form IHT207
+*   the inheritance tax form IHT207
 *   death certificate for Bob Martin
 *   death certificate for John Martin
 *   a photocopy of the signed legal statement and declaration